KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Originally, if the loader was called with `vkGetInstanceProcAddr`, it would result in the following behavior:
- 1. Check if core function:
+ 1. The loader would check if core function:
-    - If it is, return the function pointer
+    - If it was, it would return the function pointer
-  2. Check if known extension function:
+ 2. The loader would check if known extension function:
-    - If it is, return the function pointer
+    - If it was, it would return the function pointer
-  3. Call down using `GetInstanceProcAddr`
+ 3. If the loader knew nothing about it, it would call down using `GetInstanceProcAddr`
-    - If it returns non-NULL, treat it as an unknown logical device command.
+    - If it returned non-NULL, treat it as an unknown logical device command.
-This means setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the ICD/Layers function after getting the dispatch table from the VkDevice.
+    - This meant setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the ICD/Layers function after getting the dispatch table from the VkDevice.
-  4. Return NULL
+ 4. If all the above failed, the loader would return NULL to the application.

 This caused problems when a layer attempted to expose new physical device extensions the loader knew nothing about, but an application did.
-Because the loader didn't know about it, it would go through the process and get to step 3 which would treat the function as an unknown logical device command.
-The problem is, this would create a generic VkDevice trampoline function which, on the first call, would attempt to dereference The VkPhysicalDevice as a VkDevice.
+Because the loader knew nothing about it, the loader would get to step 3 in the above process and would treat the function as an unknown logical device command.
+The problem is, this would create a generic VkDevice trampoline function which, on the first call, would attempt to dereference the VkPhysicalDevice as a VkDevice.
-This lead to crashes or corruption.
+This would lead to a crash or corruption.

 In order to identify the extension entry-points specific to physical device extensions, the following function can be added to a layer: